-Marco Vernaschi is an Italian visual artist and producer known for his thought-provoking visuals and inspirational campaigns.
+Marco Vernaschi is an Italian visual artist and producer known for his thought-provoking visuals and impactful campaigns.
 His diverse projects span documentary, advocacy, and contemporary art, with his work featured in prominent private and public collections, museums, and respected media outlets.

 Between 2015 and 2019, Marco served as an external advisor to Argentina’s Chief of Staff Office, helping to foster social development and positioning of the Northwestern region, particularly the Quebrada of Humahuaca in Jujuy.